-Alumni, families and children are invited to explore the great outdoors at activity stations on The Green.
-Young explorers will enjoy nature-based art projects and activities, while parents and teachers learn how UD's Children's Campus is incorporating outdoor experiences into their curriculum.
-Hosted by the Early Learning Center, Laboratory Preschool and The College School.
+Alumni, families and children are invited to explore STEAM activity stations on The Green.
+STEAM stands for Science, Technology, Engineering, Art and Math.
+Future Blue Hens will enjoy STEAM-based art projects and activities, while parents and teachers learn how UD's Children's Campus incorporates STEAM into their curriculum.
+Hosted by the Early Learning Center, Laboratory Preschool, The College School and the Office of Educational Technology.
 Registration is requested for planning purposes but walk-ups are welcome.

 Visit the UDairy Creamery for a behind-the-scenes tour of the store and processing facility.
 Learn how ice cream is made from the cow all the way to the cone, and witness our most popular flavors being made.
 Yes, taste tests are included!
 Register quickly as this is the only day of the year that tours are offered.
 Shuttles will be making multiple trips from Gore Hall to South Campus before and after each tour. $5 per person.

 Meet and take pictures with two of your favorite children’s book characters!
 Enjoy story time and activity pages, and then pick a gently used children's book to take home along with a treat.
 This family-friendly event is open to all ages.
 Drop in anytime between noon and 1:30 p.m.
 Check back for updates of the confirmed characters who will be there.
 Cost: $5 per child, parent observers free

 Check out what Mechanical Engineering has going on in the newly upgraded Design Studio.
 The Design Studio is a 5,500 square foot makerspace on the first floor of Spencer Laboratory that includes space for fabrication, collaboration and design validation.
 Come take a tour during our open house and see why engineering at UD is in high demand.